mcbabo/DeskClock/README.md

 #### Current issue disclaimer

 > [!IMPORTANT]
-> AlarmPopUpScreen shows up much later than the ringtone and vibration triggers. (no fix yet)
+> AlarmPopUpScreen showed up much later than the ringtone and vibration triggers. (should be fixed
+> by
+> now)

 ## Features